 We all hope our natural teeth will last a lifetime.
 But when this isn’t possible, dental professionals can offer a number of options to restore oral function and appearance.

-A wide variety of dentures in Paso Robles are available for individuals who are missing some or all of their teeth.
+A wide variety of restorative treatments are available for individuals who are missing some or all of their teeth.

 Partial dentures replace only some of the teeth and attach to the remaining natural teeth with clasps or mechanical components known as attachments (precision and semi-precision partial dentures, also called attachment partial dentures.)
 Your dentist or prosthodontist (a dentist who specializes in restoring and replacing teeth) will help you decide what type of denture and treatment plan are best for you.